anothercloudguy/anothercloudguy/README.md

     I'm a Cloud Engineer with over 6 years of experience in cloud infrastructure.

-    _DevOps is not a job position is a philosphy_
+    _DevOps is not a job position is a philosophy_

     ## 🔧 Skills & Technologies